G0180 CPT Code Description & Billing Guidelines 2025: Home Health Certification & Recertification

 Incorrect use of the G0180 CPT code often results in claim denials.
 Below are common denial reasons and strategies to avoid them:

-1. Missing or vague documentation: Always include a detailed care plan, face-to-face encounter notes, and the patient’s need for skilled care.
+1. Missing or vague documentation: Always include a detailed care plan, face-to-face encounter notes, and the patient’s clear need for skilled care and homebound status.

-2. Duplicate billing: Do not bill G0180 if it was already submitted within the same 60-day episode unless a new certification is clearly documented.
+2. Duplicate billing: Do not bill G0180 if it was already submitted within the same 60-day episode unless a significant change in condition necessitates a new certification.

-3. Unqualified provider: Ensure the certifier meets Medicare’s provider eligibility requirements.
+3. Unqualified provider: Ensure the certifier meets Medicare’s provider eligibility requirements and state scope-of-practice regulations.

 See our related guide on common denial reasons in home health billing.